rkyzk/freiburg-kappel-organic-garden/README.md

 * The titles of all three pages are clearly defined so users can easily access the information they need.

 ### "Home" page
-<span style="text-decoration: underline">Welcome section</span>
+*Welcome section*

 ![welcome](assets/images/readme/welcome.png)

 * Welcome section offers a welcome message, invites users to visit the place and provides them with a general overview of the garden.
-* Flower icons are used for the title of this section (in other sections and paragraphs as well), and these make the page visually enjoyable.
+* Flower icons are used for the title of this section (in other sections and paragraphs as well), and these make the page visually more enjoyable.

-<span style="text-decoration: underline">Join us section</span>
+*Join us section*

 ![join us](assets/images/readme/join-us.png)
 ![join us](assets/images/readme/join-us2.png)

 * The title and the one-line introduction call users to participate in the events at the garden.
-* The section introduces two upcoming events.
-* The descriptions of the events give users important information about the events.
+* The section introduces two upcoming events and provide users with important information about the events.
 * The descriptions are accompanied by photos, so the users can get the feel for the events.
-* At the end of each description, a link to “Contact” page is placed, where users can sign up for the events or write to personnel.
+* At the end of each description, a link to “Contact” page is placed, where users can sign up for the events or write to the personnel.
-* Then comes another link to “Events” page, which shows the list of the events held at the garden throughout the year.
+* Then comes another link to “Events” page, where users can see what events are held at the garden throughout the year.
-* The links offer users quick access to the events list and to the contact form—-two important elements of this web application.
-* At the bottom of the section, additional photos are displayed so users can get an impression of what the garden is like.
+* At the bottom of the section, additional photos are displayed so users can imagine what the garden is like.

-<span style="text-decoration: underline">Where we are section</span>
+*Where we are section*

 ![where we are](assets/images/readme/where-we-are.png)

 * The section shows a map imported from google map and the address of the garden as well as directions, all of which are valuable for those who plan to visit the place.

-<span style="text-decoration: underline">Footer (common for "Home" and "Events" pages)</span>
+*Footer (common for "Home" and "Events" pages)*

 ![footer](assets/images/readme/footer.png)